Petja Peltomaa

 Peltomaa graduated with master's degree from the Department of Film Studies from University of Art and Design.

-In August 2014 Peltomaa was appointed as the Head of Drama for Yellow Film & TV Oy production company.
-Peltomaa is one of the founding members of Finland's Screenwriter's Guild and was the guild's chairwoman in 2013 and 2014.
+Peltomaa was Finlands Screenwriters's guild's chairwoman in 2013 and 2014.
 In 2015 the guild awarded Peltomaa as the screenwriter of the year.

 Peltomaa co-wrote television series Kimmo with Tommi Liski for which they received Venla-award for best writing in 2013.
 Peltomaa has also been nominated for best writing in years 2014, 2015 and 2016 for television drama series Nurses.

 Peltomaa lives in Helsinki.
 She has two daughters.